 Q: When the label says an extract has 70 percent alcohol in it, does that mean the remaining 30 percent is herbs and water?

 A: No, it doesn't.
-One hundred percent of the mixture in the bottle contains herbs.
-To use an analogy, let's say you stir in one ounce of sugar into four ounces of water.
-You still have four ounces of water, but it is now sweet.
-The water is now permeated with sugar, which is no longer visible as a separate ingredient.
+One hundred percent of the extract mixture in the bottle contains herbs.
+To use an analogy, let's say you stir one ounce of sugar into four ounces of water.
+Interestingly, you still have four ounces of water, but the water is sweet.
+The water is now permeated with sugar, the sugar is no longer visible as a separate ingredient.
 This analogy holds with herbal formulations.
-If a particular extract uses 70 percent alcohol and 30 percent water to extract and preserve the herbs, both the 70 percent alcohol and the 30 percent water are imbued with herbs.
-They hold the herbs just as the water in this example holds the sugar.
+If a particular extract uses 70 percent alcohol and 30 percent water to extract and preserve the herbs constituents, both the 70 percent alcohol and the 30 percent water are saturated with herbs.
+The alcohol and water solution hold the herbal constituents just as the water in this example holds the sugar.

 Q: I'm alcohol sensitive.
-How much alcohol will I ingest in an average dose of a liquid herbal extract containing alcohol?
+How much alcohol will I ingest in an average dose of a liquid herbal extract that contains alcohol?

 Q: I still feel that a ripe banana's worth of alcohol is still too much for me.
 Is there any way I can get the maximum benefits of a liquid herbal extract AND avoid the alcohol?

-A: Evaporating the alcohol out of an alcohol-containing liquid herbal extract is best done on a dose-by-dose basis by putting the dose in a hot drink.
-Do not heat up an entire bottle of herbs, as that would damage the herbs in the extract.
-Instead, add as many drops of the extract as are recommended per dosage to a cup of boiling water, or, if you wish, to an herbal tea that is naturally caffeine-free.
+A: Evaporating the alcohol out of an alcohol-containing liquid herbal extract is best done on a dose-by-dose basis by putting the dose you want in a hot drink.
+Do not attempt to heat up an entire bottle of herbs, as that would damage the herbs in the extract.
+Instead, add as many drops of the extract as is recommended per dosage to a cup of boiling water or to an herbal tea that is naturally caffeine-free.
 Let the mixture sit for 5-10 minutes.
-Forty to 60 percent of the alcohol will evaporate during that time.
-In an extract containing 70 percent alcohol, the remaining alcohol will be about the same as you would find in a third of a ripe banana.
-Evaporating the alcohol in this manner does not in any way diminish the effectiveness of the herbs in an alcohol-containing extract.
-Or, you can avoid all alcohol by taking an alcohol-free extract, or an alcohol-free liquid herbal softgel.
+A significant amount of the alcohol will evaporate during that time.
+In an extract containing 70 percent alcohol, the remaining alcohol will be about the equivalent of a third of a ripe banana.
+Evaporating the alcohol in this manner does not affect the effectiveness and potency of the herbs in an alcohol-containing extract.
+Or, avoid alcohol entirely by taking a non-alcohol extract or a liquid herbal softgel.

 Q: I have read about herbs that are "standardized".
 What is standardization?

-A: Standardization of herbal products occurs when a specific amount of one "active constituent" in an herb is artificially manipulated to be at a certain level.
-In the last few years there has been an ongoing trend in the herbal industry to "standardize" herbal products.
+A: Standardization of herbal products occurs when a specific amount of one "active constituent" in an herb is manipulated to be present in the final product at a specific level.
+In the last few decades there has been an ongoing trend in the herbal industry to "standardize" herbal products.
 This phenomenon is occurring principally because of two strong influences.
-First, medical doctors are being drawn to herbs by patients who are growing uncomfortable with synthetic drugs.
-Patients are requesting products with fewer side effects but with equally effective natural properties.
+First, medical doctors are being brought to herbs by patients who are increasingly uncomfortable with synthetic drugs.
+Patients are requesting remedies with fewer side effects.
 Coming from an orthodox, pharmaceutically-driven framework, doctors feel more comfortable when they can recommend products that have "active constituents" in measurable and consistent amounts.
 Thus, they are encouraging the standardization of herbs.
-Second, in response to pressure from medical doctors to bring herbs in line with how drugs are standardized, some herb companies are developing such products.
+Second, in response to pressure from medical doctors to bring herbs in line with how drugs are standardized, herbal companies are developing such products.

-Q: Is the standardization of herbs valid in your opinion?
+Q: Is the standardization of herbs a good thing?
 Does it increase the healing potential of herbs?

 A: In my opinion, standardization runs counter to the holistic view that each herb is an ecosystem that combines all of its parts to heal and balance our bodies.
-I strongly believe that, in most instances, using whole herbs is superior to standardizing fragments of herbs.
-In support of this point of view, I point to the issues that are outstanding in the debate over this topic.
+I strongly believe that, in most instances, using whole herbs is superior to standardizing specific fractions of herbs.
+In support of this point of view, let’s examine some of the issues that are outstanding in the debate over this topic.
 The biggest problem with standardizing herbal products becomes apparent when one looks at all the constituents found in any given herb.
-Just which one of an herb's numerous constituents should be chosen as being the effective one?
-The truth is we do not know what the active constituents are in 98 percent of the herbs that are available on the market.
+Which one of an herb's numerous constituents should be chosen as being the effective one?
+The truth is that we still don’t know what the active constituents are in 98 percent of the herbs currently used.

-Research on Echinacea illustrates why the question of "Which one of the many constituents is the active constituent?" is still unanswered.
+Research on Echinacea illustrates why the question of "Which one of the many constituents in an herb is the active constituent?" is still unanswered.
 In the late 1970s and the early 1980s, researchers concluded that the polysaccharides in Echinacea had many immunostimulating activities.
-Based on this research, European companies standardized their Echinacea products to achieve a specific amount of polysaccharides (usually labeled as echinacosides).
-Subsequent research revealed that alcohol soluble constituents were even more effective in supporting the immune system than the polysaccharides.
-It doesn’t stop there.
-Year by year, new Echinacea compounds have been isolated and identified.
+Based on this research, many European companies standardized their Echinacea products to achieve a specific amount of polysaccharides (usually labeled as echinacosides).
+Subsequent research revealed that specific alcohol soluble constituents (isobutyl amides) were even more effective in supporting the immune system than the polysaccharides then, other manufacturers standardized their Echinacea products to achieve specific amounts of isobutyl amides.
+And it doesn’t stop here.
+Year by year, new Echinacea compounds are being isolated and identified.

 An overview of the process of trying to standardize Valerian also provides another case in point.
 First, it was thought that the essential oils were the active constituents of Valerian.
-But when essential oils alone were administered to people, only partial therapeutic results were achieved.
-Then it was thought that valepotriates were the active ingredients until studies revealed only partial results again.
+However when Valerian essential oils alone were administered to people, only partial therapeutic results were achieved.
+Then it was thought that valepotriates were the active ingredients until clinical trials revealed only partial results again.
 Still later, valerenic acid was thought to be the active ingredient.
-More studies, same results.
-The irony is that each testing process actually supports the fact that the whole herb gives better results than any fraction of the herb.
+More trials, same results.
+The irony is that each study actually supports the fact that whole Valerian extract gives better results than any fraction of the herb.

-The second issue that comes up as to whether standardized herbs are the way to go is that the standardization of a few effective products has been assumed to be possible for all herbs.
-Yes, there have been a handful of standardized herbal products that have been shown to be effective in certain situations.
-For instance, Milk Thistle with standardized silymarin levels is effective for serious liver diseases.
-However, if one is using Milk Thistle as a liver protectant, a whole seed liquid extract protects the liver just as well as a standardized extract—at a fraction of the cost of a standardized extract.
-In addition, the whole seed contains many other innate substances not present in the standardized product that help support the healing of the liver.
+The second issue that comes up as to whether standardized herbs are the way to go is that the successful standardization of a few products has been assumed to be possible for all herbs.
+It is true that there have been a handful of standardized herbal products shown to be effective in specific situations.
+For instance, Milk Thistle with standardized silymarin levels has been to shown to be effective in serious liver diseases.
+However, if a person is using Milk Thistle as a liver protectant, the whole seed liquid extract protects the liver just as well as a standardized extract—at a fraction of the cost of a standardized extract.
+In addition, the whole seed extract contains many other innate substances not present in the standardized product that help support the healing of the liver.

-The successful standardization of about a half dozen herbs (Bilberry, Ginkgo, Grape Seed extract, Gugulipid and Milk Thistle) is simply not applicable to all herbs, or applicable for all their uses.
-Remember that in over 98 percent of herbs, we simply do not know what the active constituents are.
-Key questions that emerge out of all these research projects include: "To which active constituent should an herb be standardized?" and "Does standardizing certain constituents in herbs make them better products?"
+The successful standardization of about a half dozen herbs (Bilberry, Ginkgo, Grape Seed extract, Gugul lipids, Milk Thistle, and Turmeric) is simply not applicable to all herbs.
+Remember that for over 98 percent of herbs, we simply do not know what the active constituents are.
+Key questions that have emerged out of those research projects include: "To which active constituent should an herb be standardized?" and "Does standardizing certain constituents in herbs make them better products?"
 The answers are still inconclusive.